 After completing his playing days and earning his degree at Saginaw Valley State University in Michigan, Scott began his coaching career in 2011.
 Since then, he has worked with many players at the youth, high school, college and professional levels.

-Since joining the Indiana Twins in 2014, he has become the Vice President, Co-Head of Player Development and Pitching Coordinator, in charge of coordinating all off season programming and instruction for pitchers.
+Since joining the Indiana Twins (now Canes Indiana) in 2014, he has become the Vice President, Co-Head of Player Development and Pitching Coordinator, in charge of coordinating all off season programming and instruction for pitchers.

 Scott played Div.
 2 baseball at Saginaw Valley State University in Michigan.
 His team was part of 2 NCAA Conference Tournament appearances as well as an NCAA Regional Tournament appearance.
-In 6 years as the Pitching Coach at Franklin Community High School (Franklin, IN), Franklin won 2 County Tournament Championships, 2 Conference Championships, 1 Sectional Championship, a Regional appearance, multiple pitchers sign to play college baseball (2 at the Division 1 level) and 1 is currently playing in minor league baseball.
+In 6 years as the Pitching Coach at Franklin Community High School (Franklin, IN), Franklin won 2 County Tournament Championships, 2 Conference Championships, 1 Sectional Championship, a Regional appearance, multiple pitchers sign to play college baseball at every level and one that made it to play professionally.

 Join The Healthy Velo Circle Email List!